Skip to content

 - Dropping complete enumerations to partial lists

-- Proceeding when token count < 80% of original without manual review
+- Proceeding when General Instructions output < 80% of original_compressible (first-pass) or < 90% of original_compressible (re-crystallization) without manual review

 - Skipping Phase 1.5 behavioral spec extraction (spec gate protects against silent capability loss)